Grid2op/chronix2grid/docs/GETTING_STARTED.rst

                             (and thermic and KPI)

 --input-folder string
                             Directory to read input files from.
+Please provide an absolute path.
+By default it will use a data folder within package
 --output-folder string
                             Directory to store output files.
+Please provide an absolute path.
+By default chronix2grid will write in a folder output/ within the working directory
 --seed-for-loads string
                             Input seed to ensure reproducibility of load generation --seed-for-res string